jpung/finance-logic-js/README.md

 finance.GenAmortizationSchedule()

 or (ES6)
-import { GenAmortizationSchedule } from 'node-finance'
+import { GenAmortizationSchedule } from 'finance-logic-js'

 ```

 GenAmortizationSchedule
 -----------------------
 This function generates an amortization schedule.
 The schedule is returned as a Javascript object.